Literature

 New York: Crosby Gaige, 1928.

 Signed limited first edition of Woolf’s immensely popular feminist classic, one of only 800 copies signed by her in her characteristic purple ink.
 Octavo, original publisher's cloth decorated in gilt, top edge gilt, engraved frontispiece portrait of Orlando as a boy, illustrated with engravings.
 One of 800 copies signed by Woolf on the verso of the half-title page.
 Typography by Frederic Warde.
 In fine condition.
-Housed in a custom half morocco clamshell box made by the Harcourt Bindery.
-Easily one of the nicest we have seen.
+Housed in a custom half morocco clamshell box by the Harcourt Bindery.
+Founded over a century ago in 1900, The Harcourt Bindery is the oldest and largest traditional bindery in America exclusively devoted to fine…

 Price: $9,800.00 Item Number: 138537